Shinigami

-Shinigami (死神) are kami that invite humans toward death in certain aspects of Japanese religion and culture.
+Shinigami (死神) are kami that invite humans toward death in certain aspects of Shintoism and Japanese culture.
 Shinigami have been described as monsters, helpers, and creatures of darkness.
 Shinigami are used for tales and religions in Japanese culture.

 Japanese religion

 In Buddhism, there is the Mara that is concerned with death, the Mrtyu-mara.
 It is a demon that makes humans want to die, and it is said that upon being possessed by it, in a shock, one should suddenly want to die by suicide, so it is sometimes explained to be a "shinigami".
 Also, in the Yogacarabhumi-sastra, a writing on Yogacara, a demon decided the time of people's deaths.
-Yama, the king of the Underworld, as well as oni such as the Ox-Head and Horse-Face are also considered a type of shinigami.
+Yama, the king of the Underworld, as well as oni such as the Ox-Head and Horse-Face, are also considered a type of shinigami.